MIC Reports Third Quarter 2018 Financial Results, Cash Dividend of $1.00 Per Share

 |MIC Hawaii, including negative cont. from CPI||$55 - $60 million|

 |Corporate/Other||$(20) - $(20) million|

 MIC owns and operates a diversified group of businesses providing basic services to customers in the United States.
-Its businesses consist of a bulk liquid terminals business, International-Matex Tank Terminals, an airport services business, Atlantic Aviation, entities comprising an energy services, production and distribution segment, MIC Hawaii, and entities comprising a Contracted Power segment.
+Its businesses consist of a bulk liquid terminals business, International-Matex Tank Terminals, an airport services business, Atlantic Aviation, and entities comprising an energy services, production and distribution segment, MIC Hawaii.
 For additional information, please visit the MIC website at www.macquarie.com/mic.
 MIC-G